jliu312/cse15l-lab-reports/lab-report-4.md

 The javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java command was 4 up in the search history, so I used up arrow to access it.
 Then the java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore command was 4 up in the history, so I accessed and ran it in the same way.

 Add this lab report to your Github Pages site, and submit a PDF of it as usual. -->
-## My Solution to the lab challenge
+## My Solution to the Lab Challenge
 ### **Log into ieng6**
 **Keys Pressed:** \
 ```<ctrl+r> s <enter>```